andrejjh/andrejjh.github.io/duneToI.md

 : Fremen: “Place of assembly in time of danger.”
 Because the Fremen lived so long in peril, the term came by general usage to designate any cave warren inhabited by one of their tribal communities.

 <a id="SIHAYA"></a>SIHAYA
-: Fremen: the desert springtime with religious overtones implying the time of fruitfulness and “the paradise to come.
+: Fremen: the desert springtime with religious overtones implying the time of fruitfulness and the paradise to come.

 <a id="SINK"></a>SINK
 : a habitable lowland area on Arrakis surrounded by high ground that protects it from the prevailing storms.